-The maximum premium for a person or legal entity that is a NAP covered producer is \$6,563 (the maximum payment limitation times a 5.25 percent premium fee).
+The maximum premium for a person or legal entity that is a NAP covered producer is \$15,750 (the maximum payment limitation times a 5.25 percent premium fee) for an application for basic coverage only.
 If the NAP covered producer is a joint operation, the maximum premium is based on the number of multiple persons or legal entities comprising the joint operation.

-Beginning, limited resource and targeted underserved farmers or ranchers are eligible for a waiver of the service fee and a 50 percent premium reduction when they file form CCC-860, "Socially Disadvantaged, Limited Resource and Beginning Farmer or Rancher Certification."
+Beginning, limited resource, socially disadvantaged and qualifying veterans farmers or ranchers are eligible for a waiver of the service fee and a 50 percent premium reduction when they file form CCC-860, "Socially Disadvantaged, Limited Resource, Veteran, or Beginning Farmer or Rancher Certification."
 To be eligible for a service fee waiver or premium reduction, the NAP covered producer must qualify as one of the following: